tytydraco/yessleep/out/The_Pit.md

 “I don’t care about the plants.
 Just help me cut these down.”

-Branches and holly leafs scrape against his arms as he frantically cuts into them.
+Branches and holly leaves scrape against his arms as he frantically cuts into them.
 He either doesn’t notice or doesn’t care as his arms start dripping with blood.

 “If you’re going to kill them anyways, there’s an easier way to do it,” I try to tell him.